sugarlabs/musicblocks/CANVAS-A11Y-PROPOSAL.md

 architecture of the app, and it deserves a real design conversation before code, not an incremental patch.

+## Update: relationship to the CreateJS migration (#6612)

+Walter has confirmed the team is very likely to phase out CreateJS altogether, replacing canvas-rendered blocks with real DOM objects (#6612).
+If that migration proceeds, it removes the need for the mirror-DOM approach described below entirely — real DOM elements just need `role`, `aria-label`, and keyboard handling added directly, with no parallel hidden layer to build or keep in sync.

+Given this, the plan going forward is:

+- **Primary path:** accessibility for canvas blocks is delivered as part of the CreateJS → DOM migration itself, with `role`/`aria-label`/focus handling built into each block's DOM representation from the start.
+  A comment has been added to #6612 flagging this as a first-class requirement of that migration, not something to retrofit afterward.
+- **Fallback path:** if the CreateJS migration is delayed, descoped, or doesn't happen, the phased mirror-DOM implementation below remains a valid, independent plan.

+No implementation work should start on the mirror-DOM approach until the direction on #6612 is clearer, to avoid building something that becomes immediately obsolete if the migration lands first.

 ## What we're actually dealing with

 - `js/block.js` (5,045 lines) — the `Block` class.
 Each block is an